io-gui/io/readme.md

 # Io GUI library for web applications #

 Io library is designed to help you build data-driven web applications using native web technologies.
-It implements custom elements, virtual DOM, programmable templates, data binding and automatic data-flow management.
+It implements custom elements, virtual DOM, programmable templates, data binding and a simple data-flow design.

 For a quick start, read this document and check out included elements and examples.